c4f3c0d3/0xpoll/README.md

 - Foundry (Forge) for building contracts
 - Ethers.js for deploying and interacting with contracts
 - Semaphore protocol for managing identities, groups and proofs
+- World ID for authenticating a real user

 # Semaphore Protocol